-One of fashion’s few superstar stylists and the creative director of Interview magazine, Templer is at the top of the styling field.
-Templer came to industry wide renown during his time as creative director of Arena Homme Plus, and through his work at French and Italian Vogue and W.
+One of fashion’s few superstar stylists and the former creative director of Interview magazine, Templer is at the top of the styling field.
+Templer came to industry-wide renown during his time as creative director of Arena Homme Plus, and through his work at French and Italian Vogue and W.

 Templer told Industrie, “I was always really into clothes, and that led me to get a Saturday job in a menswear store in London called Woodhouse.
 Working there, I started going to clubs and my taste in music started to broaden, and began following style magazines like i-D, Blitz and mainly The Face, as well as sometimes British Vogue.”

 “I wanted to do pictures that reflected what I was into at the time.
 So I did some test pictures of guys in baseball jackets in an arcade and showed them to the art director of The Face at the time, Phil Bicker.”
-Templer then moved to New York and was introduced to Richard Avedon, when the pair worked on a Hugo Boss mens campaign.
+Templer then moved to New York and was introduced to Richard Avedon, when the pair worked on a Hugo Boss men's campaign.

-Contemporaneously the stylist began to pick up bigger clients, Nicole Farhi, DKNY, Costume National “all menswear, but it was great.”
-The jump to womenswear came naturally, ‘I was adding more womenswear into some of the fashion stories I was working on and then Steven Meisel booked me for Italian Vogue.’
+The stylist soon began to pick up bigger menswear clients like Nicole Farhi, DKNY, Costume National.
+The jump to womenswear came naturally: "I was adding more womenswear into some of the fashion stories I was working on and then Steven Meisel booked me for Italian Vogue."
 Templer was 27 at the time.